ufjschool/ob-s14/drafts/second/abelman.md

 Brody grappled with anxiety for years before going on medication to control it.
 But in 2011, medication no longer seemed necessary to him as he buzzed with success.

 Stopping abruptly sent Brody's hot streak into a total meltdown, and everyone knew about it.
 In his own words, he went nuts.
 Under his Twitter handle @allthingsbrody, he basically live-tweeted his manic episode for the world to pull up a chair and watch.
-His followers saw his tweets shift from nice guy to two days of all-caps, confrontational rants about having a gun, filled with cursing.
+His followers saw his tweets shift from nice guy to two days of all-caps, confrontational rants about having a gun, filled with unprecedented cursing.
 But his tweets constantly had #positivity at the end.
 He started filming himself threatening people in parking lots and uploading the videos on YouTube.
 Off social media, Brody began cutting off his friends, starting with Zach Galifianakis.
 They met in New York almost a decade ago when they were starting out in stand up comedy.
 Back in 2011, Galifianakis became the driving force for not only getting Brody the help he needed but also helping him get a his own show.

 For years, Galifianakis told Brody that he was interested in doing a show about him.

 “He always thought it was funny the way I interacted with my sister," Brody explained, "and he thought my mind was kind of interesting."

 So they taped a pilot.
 The documentary-style episode focused on Brody and his sister, Stephanie, reconciling for his mom's 80th birthday.
 Later Galifianakis and Brody pitched it to Comedy Central, HBO and Adult Swim, and all the networks liked it.
-HBO eventually ordered five more episodes, giving Brody two months to plan before taping.
+HBO eventually ordered five more episodes and  gave Brody two months to plan before taping.

 However, in these two months, the tweeting started and Galifianakis starting getting hostile voicemails.
 The actor was one of the only people not engaging in his supposed performance art.
 With the help of Brody's manager, Galifianakis contacted Los Angeles County Department of Mental Health's Psychiatric Emergency Team.
 Officers involuntarily detained Brody after he got out of the shower and brought him in for evaluation.